CASE FILE // PC-2026-04

 REFERENCE

-The implication for buyers is that Hoxhunt's data quality is itself a product feature.
-The reporting infrastructure that produces the State of the Phish report is the same infrastructure that produces the per-user risk-scoring and customer-level outcome reporting that buyers receive in their own program.
-Buyers evaluating Hoxhunt should request a sample report at the level of detail they would expect to use internally; the reporting depth is materially higher than competing platforms and is part of what justifies the price premium.[Hoxhunt 2026 State of the Phish + corroborating NCSC UK + CISA assessments 2024-2025]
+The implication for buyers is that Hoxhunt's measurement infrastructure is itself a product feature.
+The per-user behavioural-tracking that powers its public benchmarks is the same infrastructure that produces the per-user risk-scoring and customer-level outcome reporting buyers receive in their own program.
+Buyers evaluating Hoxhunt should request a sample report at the level of detail they would expect to use internally; the reporting depth is a material part of what justifies the price premium.[Hoxhunt AI-vs-human red-team benchmark (Mar 2025) + Hoxhunt Phishing Trends Report 2026]

 Exhibit C